Top 10 Crime Thriller Movies That Are Underrated

 8. Traffic (2000)

-Yet another movie from Steven Sodenberg with unique visual cues.
-This one has three simultaneous timelines, with the same connection- drug war.
+This is yet another movie by Steven Sodenberg with unique visual cues.
+This one has three simultaneous timelines with the same connection- the drug war.
 Steven’s art of inter-cutting can be noticed throughout from various point of views such as the traffickers, politicians and users.
 Every timeline has a different feel- the one with Michael Douglas as the judge has a cool tungsten filter, then comes the Mexican Cartel is extremely warm and the one with the undercover DEA project is balanced.
 All the three timelines make an attempt to go hand in hand using the same subject; how entangled the war is in itself and how futile are the attempts to end it, and it has been successfully done with the hand-held camera.

 7. Snatch (2000)